nel0x/syncthing-lite/README.md

 and it's useful for those devices that cannot or do not wish to download the entire repository (for example, mobile devices with limited storage available, wishing to access a syncthing share).

-This project is based on [syncthing-java][3], a java implementation of Syncthing protocols.
+This project is based on syncthing-java (which is in this repository too), a java implementation of Syncthing protocols.

 Due to the behaviour of this App and the [behaviour of the Syncthing Server](https://github.com/syncthing/syncthing/issues/5224), you can't reconnect for some minutes if the App was killed (due to removing from the recent App list) or the connection was interrupted.